ionwandodinomo/WRO-Future-Engineers-2025/README.md

 </p>

 #### Our Solution
-We used the same 4 wall regions of interest and 2 line detecting regions.
-To check for pillars, we included one large ROI checking for both red and green pillars, covering all of the bottom and middle of the camera.
+We used the same four wall ROIs and two line detection ROIs.
+To check for pillars, we included one large ROI checking for both red and green pillars, most of the camera view.
+The top and bottom are partially be
 <p align="center">
 <img src="/other/obstacle rois.PNG" height="250">
   <br>